gofynd/fdk-client-kotlin/documentation/platform/BILLING.md

-Cancel subscription and attached charges.
+Cancel an ongoing subscription charge for a customer.

 *Returned Response:*